 - Schema Markup

-If text aka what you are reading right now is a way for you to understand what this article is about.
 Schema Markup is a way of explaining the Search engine what each thing on a website is about, and to add additional functionality.
-If you’ve ever Googled reviews of a product and seen the yellow stars in search results, that’s due to Schema Markup on the site.
+If you’ve ever Googled reviews of a product like if you did for “StudioPress Review 2018” and saw this article you would have seen the yellow review stars in the search results, that’s due to Schema Markup on the site.

 So what makes the Genesis Framework so great?